d-daniel/Linux-SysAdmin/Part3/LDAP Directories and Accounts.md

             by dn.base="cn=ldapadm,dc=training,dc=edu" read
             by * none
 ```
-This is just the `cn=Monitor` subtree; experiment with ACL later.
+This is just the `cn=monitor` subtree; I'll experiment with ACL for the databese itself later.
 Use `ldapmodify` once more:
 ```sh
 sudo ldapmodify -H ldapi:/// -f monitor.ldif
 ```
-Check the suitability of the OpenLDAP slapd configuration WITH `sudo slaptest -v`.
+Check the suitability of the OpenLDAP slapd configuration with `sudo slaptest -v`.
 It's going to complain that there's no DB_CONFIG file found in directory `/var/lib/ldap`.
 Copy the sample database and change the ownership (in CentOS 7, the owner is `ldap:ldap`):
 ```sh
 sudo cp /usr/share/openldap-servers/DB_CONFIG.example /var/lib/ldap/DB_CONFIG
 sudo chown -R ldap:ldap /var/lib/ldap/